WesleyDMartin/OpenDataProject/README.md

 * Clone the project and step into the folder
 * Run `rails install` and `rails update` if necessary
 * Start the server, `rails server`

+To see a working demo, feel free to visit http://wesleymart.in/